makoru-hikage/api-org-app/yoyotest/USAGE.md

 }
 ```

 ## API Resources

-NOTE: Route parameters are indicated as `:parameter`
+NOTE: Route parameters are indicated as `:parameter`.
+The CRUD resources of notes and todos cannot be accessed unless the user logs in.

 ### Misc